Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Methodology

+\paragraph{Invention.} If $K = \varnothing$, the speaker $S$ faces a communicative impasse and invents a new word $w = (f,c,s)$.
+The new form $f$ is sampled from $F$, the concept $c$ is initialised from the speaker's percept $X_S$ of the topic, and the word is added to $I_S$.
+The form $f$ is uttered as $U$.

+Whenever an agent $a$ creates a new word $w = (f,c,s)$ in its inventory $I_a$ from a perceptual vector $X_a$, the concept $c$ is initialised as follows.
+For continuous dimensions, $\mu_i$ is set to $X_i$ and $\sigma_i$ to the default value $\sigma_{ini}$.
+For categorical dimensions, the observed category in $X_i$ is assigned a frequency of $1$.
+All weights and the word score are initialised to the fixed values $\omega_{ini}$ and $s_{ini}$.

-\item \textbf{Comprehension and interpretation} The listener $L$ observes the utterance $U$.
-If $L$ knows a word with the form $U$, i.e. $w = (U,c,s) \in I_L$, $L$ computes the similarity between $c$ and every entity in the context $C$ using the similarity metric specified in Equation \ref{eq:concept-similarity}. $L$ then points to the entity that is most similar to $c$.
-If $L$ does not know a word with the form $U$, no pointing happens and $L$ signals that it could not understand.
+\paragraph{Comprehension and interpretation.} Upon observing $U$, the listener checks whether it knows a word with that form.
+If so, let $w = (U,c,s) \in I_L$, $L$ identifies the entity in the scene $e \in C$ that is most similar to $c$ as the hypothesised topic $T^*$:

-\item \textbf{Feedback} If the listener $L$ pointed to the topic entity $T$, the speaker $S$ signals success.
-Otherwise, $S$ signals failure and provides feedback by pointing to $T$.

-\item \textbf{Alignment} If the game $g$ was successful, the speaker $S$ will increase the score $s$ of the used word $w = (U,c,s) \in I_S$ by a fixed reward value.
-At the same time, the scores of the word's competitors, i.e. all other $w \in I_S$ that were earlier identified as candidate words (see \textit{Conceptualisation and production} above), are decreased by a value that is proportional to how similar their concept representation is to the concept representation of the used word.
-This value is computed by multiplying the similarity between both concept representations by a fixed inhibition value.
-As specified in Equation \ref{eq:concept-concept-similarity}, the similarity between two concept representations is computed as the sum over all channels of the Hellinger similarity between the corresponding distributions \citep{hellinger1909neue}, multiplied by the similarity between their normalised weights and their average normalised weight.

-The \textit{Hellinger similarity} component is included to reflect the relative importance of the similarity between the distributions for corresponding channels, where closer distributions lead to a higher similarity.
-The \textit{similarity of normalised weights} component is included to reflect the relative importance of the similarity between the weights on corresponding channels, where a smaller difference between the weights indicates a higher similarity between the channels.
-Finally, the \textit{average normalised weights} component is included to reflect that channel similarities are more meaningful if channel weights are higher, with channels holding a higher average weight contributing more to the overall similarity score.

-The listener $L$ then collects all words in its linguistic inventory that can be considered candidate words according to the procedure described in \textit{Conceptualisation and production} above (now based on $I_L$ and $X_L$ instead of $I_S$ and $X_S$).
-The scores of the word with form $U$ and of the competing words are updated in the same way as is done for the speaker.